ingxfm/license_plate_detection/README.md

 ```
 python3 /home/pi/myscript.py &
 ```
 Do not forget the "&" symbol.
-This ensures the script will run in the background allowing the Pi continue the rest of the booting process.
+This ensures the script will run in the background allowing the rest of the Pi's booting process to continue.

 **Update paths in the scripts**